 We got there on our first day in LA (out accommodation was a mere 10 minutes drive from it, in a gorgeous area called Pacific Palisades, where we did a home swap) and fell in love with it at once.

-Curious about the practicalities of a home swap with kids?
+Curious about the practicalities of a home swap with children?
 Find all you need to know about a family home exchange here.

-Here are our favourite things to do in Santa Monica with children.
+Here are our favourite things to do in Santa Monica with kids.

 Fun things to do in Santa Monica with kids